- 1. What is the Institutional Review Board (IRB)?

 IRB review generally takes one of three forms, on the basis of federal legislation.
 The IRB makes the determination of what level of review your project will receive.

 Expedited review is a faster review pathway (than Full Board Review) that was developed by the federal government to simplify IRB review.
 These protocols generally receive a 5 year approval period, but require official approval for any modification.
+(Please note that this is a regulatory category.
+Requesting that your research be reviewed on an expedited basis will not speed the review; all matters are reviewed in order of receipt.)

 - 7. What is the average turnaround time for a protocol to be reviewed?